-Photos are more than just a bit of colour on paper or information on a computer.
+Knowing the best way to store photos is important.
+Photos are more than just a bit of color on paper or information on a computer.
 They’re works of art and captured moments from our lives.
-Prints are thin, and the digital files are small, but they are heavy with significance.
+So we want to ensure they’re safe and secure.

-That’s why there’s nothing worse than losing your photos.
+There’s nothing worse than losing your photos.
 It’s a heartbreaking experience.
-For professionals, losing photos can be costly.
+And for professionals, losing photos can be costly.
 It could cost you a job or damage your reputation.
-But even for amateurs, it can be equally traumatic.
+But even for amateurs, it can be equally upsetting.

-Here’s our list of the best ways to store photos to avoid disaster.
+Here are our six best tips to store photos to avoid disaster.
+And a bonus tip!

-If you lose track of how many photos you have on there, you may fill up at an inconvenient moment.
-Also, to capture new images, you might need to delete old ones.
+If you lose track of how many photos you have on your card, you may fill it up at an inconvenient moment.
+And to capture new images, you might need to delete old ones.

 The biggest problem is the memory card itself.
 They may have a big capacity, but they are small.
 And small means easy to lose.
-That’s why it’s best to move the photos onto another device as soon as possible.
+So it’s best to move the photos onto another device as soon as possible.

 2. Store Your Photos on External Hard Drives

 Computers and laptops are great tools and essential to modern photography.
 But they’re fragile.
-They can suffer from physical damage, like dropping it or spilling something on it.
-Theft is also a concern.
+They can suffer physical damage from dropping it or spilling something on it.
+And theft is also a concern.

 You plug it into your device using a USB cable and transfer the photos.
-Thus, your photos will be safely stored even if the worst happens to your computer.
+Thus, your photos are safely stored even if the worst happens to your computer.

 There are also specific cloud photo services, such as Google Photos.
-It makes it easy to store and organise photos from all your mobile devices.
+It makes storing and organizing photos from all your mobile devices easy.